-Imagine you've just had an amazing idea for a product that you know people everywhere will go crazy for- in fact, just the other day your friends were talking about how great it would be if something like this product existed.
+Imagine you have an amazing idea for a product that you know people everywhere will go love - just the other day your friends were talking about how great it would be if something like this product existed.

 Let's rewind to when you had your brilliant idea, back to when it was just a sketch on a napkin.
 This would have been the perfect time to engage in some good, old fashioned user testing.